Notes About This Site

 1024 x 768 pixels.
 Please ensure that your browser has

-Given that 2016 is the 50th anniversary of the closure of
+Given that 2016 is the 50th anniversary of the closure

-was performed by HRH Princess Margaret
+The official re-opening was performed by HRH Princess Margaret

 on 1st December of that year.
 26th October 2011.
 (Jeff Vinter)

 year's membership of Railway Ramblers costs only £10, and runs

 for a full year from your joining date.
-Membership provides four magazines
+Membership provides four

-details, just click the link here.
+For further details, just click the link here.

 Visitors Exceed 200,000.
 The number of visitors to

-our website since it was launched in 1997 has just passed the 200,000
+our website since it was launched in 1997 passed the 200,000

 Latest News Stories.